makinacorpus/DbToolsBundle/docs/content/backup_restore.md

 ### Filename

-When you launch this command, existing backup files will be listed and it will be asked you to choose one to restore.
+When you launch this command, existing backup files will be listed and it will be asked you to choose the one to restore.

 If you want to skip this step, or if your backup file is unknown to the storage manager, you can specify a file to restore with the `--filename` option: